Fishcake

 A fishcake (sometimes written as fish cake) is a culinary dish consisting of filleted fish or other seafood minced or ground, mixed with a starchy ingredient, and fried until golden.
+They can also frequently be oven-baked.

 Asian-style fishcakes usually contain fish with salt, water, starch, and egg.
 They can include a combination of fish paste and surimi.
 European-style fishcakes are similar to a croquette, consisting of filleted fish or other seafood with potato patty, sometimes coated in breadcrumbs or batter.
 Fishcakes as defined in The Oxford Dictionary of Food and Nutrition are chopped or minced fish mixed with potato, egg and flour with seasonings of onions, peppers and sometimes herbs.

 The fishcake has been seen as a way of using up leftover food that might otherwise be thrown away.
 In Mrs Beeton's 19th-century publication Book of Household Management, her recipe for fishcakes calls for "leftover fish" and "cold potatoes".
 More modern recipes have added to the dish, suggesting such ingredients as smoked salmon and vegetables.

 Composition

 As fish has traditionally been a major dietary component of people living near seas, rivers, and lakes, many regional variations of the fish cake have arisen.
 Commonly, fishcakes used cod as a filling; however, as cod stocks have been depleted, other varieties of white fish are now used, such as haddock or whiting.
-Fishcakes may also use oily fish such as salmon for a markedly different flavour.
+Fishcakes may also use oily fish, such as salmon, for a markedly different flavour.

 Fishcakes have also traditionally been made from salted fish (most commonly cod, haddock, or pollock).
 Fishcakes are also prepared without breadcrumbs or batter, and are made with a mixture of cooked fish, potatoes, and occasionally eggs formed into patties and then fried.

 Variations can depend on what type of fish is used; how finely chopped the fish is; the use of milk or water; the use of flour or boiled potatoes; the use of eggs, egg whites, or no eggs; the cooking method (boiling, frying, or baking); and the inclusion of other ingredients (for example, shrimp, bacon, herbs, or spices).

-Fish cakes are cooked in different manners based on the cuisine.
-In North America, it is common practice to pan-fry the fish cakes and are often served as appetizers whereas in Asia it is often served boiled in soups or as an accompaniment to noodles.
-Some common dishes in Asian countries that include fish cakes are udon, fish cake soup, fish ball noodles or just served individually as a side dish.
+Fish cakes are cooked in different ways based on the cuisine.
+In North America it is common practice to pan-fry the fish cakes, which are often served as appetizers, whereas in Asia they are often served boiled in soups or as an accompaniment to noodles.
+Some common dishes in Asian countries that include fish cakes are udon, fish cake soup, fish ball noodles, or they can just be served individually as a side dish.